Cui Jian: Archives and recognition

 Cui ranked 51rd on Forbes China Celebrity 100 list in 2004.
 He graced the cover of the first Chinese edition of Rolling Stone in March 2006.
 In 2007, Cui was included in the China Power List by openDemocracy and Chatham House.
 In 2009, in an online poll by China Internet Information Center, Cui ranked as the 6th most influential singer in China since 1949 and the 12th most influential celebrity overall, with 160,000 votes.
 The Chinese edition of L'Officiel Hommes listed him as one of the fashion legends since the founding of the People's Republic of China.
 In September, he ranked fifth in the 1990s category of Sohu's idol vote across decades.
 In a 2010 survey of Chinese university students, Cui ranked second among the symbolic figures in the Chinese entertainment world.
 A wax figure of Cui has been unveiled at Madame Tussauds Beijing in May 2013.
-In the same year, according to a market survey by Xi'an Concert Hall, 60-70% of middle-class and above males had varying degrees of complex to him.
+In the same year, according to a market survey by Xi'an Concert Hall, 60-70% of middle-class and above males had varying degrees of affinity to him.
 Arts Council Korea described Cui as "the best rock singer in China".
 A booklet of the Arezzo Wave calls him "protagonist of the Chinese pop-rock scene".
 He has been recognized by the media outlet Cultural Tourism China under China's Ministry of Culture and Tourism as "a musical genius born for Chinese rock and roll, the founder of Chinese rock, and a pioneer and thinker of China's new music".